This post may contain affiliate links, read my disclosure policy for details.

 What type of beef should I use?

-You can also make this kafta in the oven if you’d like, similar to a French beef stew!
+You can also make this kafta in the oven if you’d like.
 The ingredients are the same but instead of simmering it on the stovetop, you bake it!
-Add to an oven safe dish your kafta, the stew ingredients (but pre-cook your potatoes), and then the sauce ingredients.
-Bake at 375°F for 45 minutes.
-Your stew will be bubbly so make your your dish is large enough so nothing bubbles over.
+Add to an oven safe dish your kafta, the stew ingredients (but pre-cook your potatoes, life frying), and then the sauce ingredients.
+Bake at 400°F for 45 minutes.

 Kafta and potato stew in a dutch oven.